Directed by Mike Mills

 In the same fashion, the believable chemistry between Ewan McGregor and Mélanie Laurent is realistic, making the viewer seem to know what their characters are going through.
 McGregor, who can play Obi-Wan Kenobi with relative ease, can also lose the camp and become a person.
 In Hollywood, as I’m sure you’ve seen, playing a real person is difficult—though playing a human being is simple enough.
 Laurent is beautiful as the French actress Ann, and her eccentric spirit brightens the mood of the film.

-Following a triple plot line is sometimes difficult.
+Following a triple plotline is sometimes difficult.
 And I will admit, in Beginners that is never more apparent.
-While the earliest, most distinct plot line is simple to distinguish, at times the more recent two get intertwined.
-Indeed, the more complex the plotlines the more respectable a movie seems to be, but with three similar eras they sometimes begins to merge.
+While the earliest, most distinct plotline is simple to distinguish, at times the more recent two get intertwined.
+Indeed, the more complex the plotlines the more respectable a movie seems to be, but with three similar eras, they sometimes begin to merge.
 A fan of narration in general, I was pleasantly surprised to see that Mills decided to have McGregor narrate some of the aspects of Oliver’s life, lightening the dialogue and giving the audience a peek into his thoughts.
 The narration style and camera shots were both unique, and contribute greatly to the movie’s break from convention.

 “Write what you know,” I hear nearly every Tuesday and Thursday in media class, as we are currently writing a screenplay.
 “It takes balls to say what you didn’t say when you wanted to say it.”
 I just heard that one yesterday.
 Writer/director Mike Mills touched on both, writing a gutsy script about his own experiences with his father.
 Beginners is a touching, unique story that–to my knowledge–has never been told, is based loosely on true events, and features many elements that Hollywood rarely utilizes.